stakater/mto-docs/content/index.md

 ## Everything as Code/GitOps Ready

-Multi Tenant Operator is designed and built to be 100% OpenShift-native and to be configured and managed the same familiar way as native OpenShift resources so is perfect for modern shops that are dedicated to GitOps as it is fully configurable using Custom Resources.
+Multi Tenant Operator is designed and built to be 100% Kubernetes-native, and to be configured and managed the same familiar way as native Kubernetes resources so it's perfect for modern companies that are dedicated to GitOps as it is fully configurable using Custom Resources.

 ## Preventing Clusters Sprawl